BRST Noether Theorem and Corner Charge Bracket: Introduction

-In \cite{Baulieu:2024oql}, \eqref{conjecture_Noether_1,5} was proven for four-dimensional massless and massive Yang-Mills theory in all renormalizable gauges, as well as for four-dimensional gravity in the Bondi gauge.
-In these cases, they found $q_{\rm gauge}\ \hat{=}\ 0$ and they provided the quantum Ward identity satisfied by the BRST current \eqref{conjecture_Noether_1,5} that proves \eqref{strominger_claim} and its gauge independence at the perturbative quantum level.

 There is little doubt about the validity of \eqref{conjecture_Noether_1,5} for physically healthy theories, namely gauge anomaly free theories.
 Such theories obviously admit an LSZ formulated perturbative physical $\mathcal{S}$-matrix, and soft theorems allow one to construct infrared safe observables \cite{Kulish:1970ut}.
-Since the BRST Ward identity for the current \eqref{conjecture_Noether_1,5} is central to proving the soft theorems through \eqref{strominger_claim}, it must be correct.
+That the BRST Ward identity for the current \eqref{conjecture_Noether_1,5} is central to proving the soft theorems through \eqref{strominger_claim} then convinced us that \eqref{conjecture_Noether_1,5} must be generally correct.

-This paper thus set out to prove the validity of \eqref{conjecture_Noether_1,5} for a broader class of rank-$1$ BV theories and for any gauge fixing functional $\Ps[\Ph]$.
-A rank-$1$ BV theory is a theory that possesses an off-shell nilpotent BRST operator $s$, so that the BV Lagrangian is at most linear in the antifields.
-For such theories, gauge fixing does not require antifields; instead, one simply adds an $s$-exact term to the gauge invariant Lagrangian $L$.
-The specific class of theories we consider is introduced in section~\ref{section_set-up}.
-It includes in particular $\mathcal{N}=1$, $d=4$ supergravity with auxiliary fields, which has non-trivial asymptotic symmetries \cite{Awada:1985by,Avery:2015iix,Fotopoulos:2020bqj,Fuentealba:2021xhn, Tomova:2022caw,Bandos:2024pns}, and for which a direct check of \eqref{conjecture_Noether_1,5} in a given gauge would be computationally challenging.
+This paper therefore aims to prove the validity of \eqref{conjecture_Noether_1,5} for a broad class of rank-1 BV theories and for any gauge-fixing functionals.

 Another important feature of the Noether charges \eqref{Noether_corner_charge_classical} is that their charge algebra projectively represents the asymptotic symmetry algebra \cite{Brown:1986nw}.
 These charges canonically generate the action of asymptotic symmetries on phase space.
 For asymptotically flat gravity, the asymptotic symmetry group is the BMS group \cite{bondi,sachs} (and all its extensions \cite{BMS/CFT,Campiglia,Compere,Freidel1,Geiller}) and the Noether charges are non-integrable.
 Building a well-defined bracket for these charges that correctly represents the BMS algebra and generates the right BMS transformations on phase space has thus been a longstanding challenge \cite{Barnich_Charge_algebra, Distler:2018rwu,Campiglia:2020qvc,Compere:2020lrt,Freidel1,Freidel, Campiglia:2021bap,Donnay:2021wrk,Rignon-Bret:2024gcx,Geiller:2024amx, Campiglia:2024uqq}.
 Since all these constructions have relied on Noether's second theorem, one wonders whether an alternative construction exists for the BRST version of Noether's theorem \eqref{conjecture_Noether_1,5}.